 The term magic mushrooms refer to mushrooms with hallucinogenic properties (causing changes in your reality) that are taken as an illegal drug.
 Psilocin and psilocybin are the hallucinogenic components found in certain types of mushrooms.
 These psilocybin mushrooms are sometimes called other names such as caps, shrooms, and buttons.
 Magic mushrooms are usually eaten fresh or dried but may be brewed in a tea or added to food.

 Miscarriage can occur in any pregnancy.
 Users of magic mushrooms also report using other drugs such as cocaine, Ecstasy, LSD, and non-prescribed prescription drugs which adds additional risk.
 Another concern is mistaking poisonous mushrooms for magic mushrooms which could lead to a medical emergency.
 Since users of magic mushrooms generally use other substances as well, it is unknown if using magic mushrooms increases the chance for miscarriage.

 There have been no published studies on the long term effects of using mushrooms during pregnancy.
 At this time, it’s unknown if magic mushrooms can increase the chance for pregnancy complications or affect a baby’s brain or development. .

 Magic mushrooms have not been studied for use during breastfeeding.
 If you are taking magic mushrooms while breastfeeding and you suspect that the baby has unusual symptoms, contact the child’s healthcare provider.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Be sure to talk to your health care provider about all of your breastfeeding questions.

 - Hallock RM, et al. 2013.A survey of hallucinogenic mushroom use, factors related to usage, and perceptions of use among college students.
 Drug Alcohol Depend.
 130(1-3):245-8.